 Perhaps, they felt unworthy of such kindness, discouraged by their own inadequacies or uncomfortable about their neediness necessitating a miracle.
 It’s distressing to realize that we aren’t as self-sufficient as we would like to believe.
 We tend to think we need a little help, a little grace, a little lovingkindness.
 When actually we need truckloads of God’s mercy, grace and love, plus his miraculous intervention to provide us with salvation.

-It’s insulting to ignore the miracle of salvation and forget God’s kindness, when he was under no obligation to provide for us.
-If we take the time to reflect we will be filled with a sense of gratitude for God’s willingness to act on our behalf.
+It’s insulting to ignore the miracle of salvation and forget God’s kindness when he was under no obligation to provide for us.
+If we take time to reflect we will be filled with a sense of gratitude for God’s willingness to act on our behalf.
 We may even feel overcome with emotion when we consider Jesus’ sacrificial death on the cross.
 Such mercy humbles us.

 Why do we forget?
 It wounds our pride.
-It’s easier to dismiss God’s invention in our lives, and press on with the busyness of our lifestyles, then to take the time to consider the spiritual aspects of life and accept our inability to achieve spiritual goals in our own strength.
+It’s easier to dismiss God’s intervention in our lives, and press on with the busyness of our lifestyles, then to take the time to consider the spiritual aspects of life and accept our inability to achieve spiritual goals in our own strength.
 We truly are “poor in spirit” (Matthew 5:3), yet we are blessed if we acknowledge it, and receive God’s enabling and empowering.

 Let’s remember all he has done for us and wait in faith for his plans to unfold.